Virtual MCP Servers Configuration¶

 Overview¶

-Virtual MCP servers solve a common problem when using MCP Gateway: while aggregating all your MCP tools centrally provides excellent benefits for authentication, authorization, and configuration management, it can overwhelm LLMs and AI agents with too many tools to choose from.
+Virtual MCP servers solve a common problem when using MCP Gateway: while aggregating all your MCP tools and prompts centrally provides excellent benefits for authentication, authorization, and configuration management, it can overwhelm LLMs and AI agents with too many capabilities to choose from.

 Why use virtual MCP servers:

-- Focused Tool Sets: Create specialized collections of tools for specific use cases
+- Focused Capability Sets: Create specialized collections of tools and prompts for specific use cases

-- Improved AI Performance: Reduce cognitive load on LLMs by presenting fewer, more relevant tools
+- Improved AI Performance: Reduce cognitive load on LLMs by presenting fewer, more relevant capabilities

-- Domain-Specific Interfaces: Group tools by function (e.g., "development tools", "data analysis tools")
+- Domain-Specific Interfaces: Group tools and prompts by function (e.g., "development", "data analysis")

-- Simplified Discovery: Make it easier for users and agents to find the right tools
+- Simplified Discovery: Make it easier for users and agents to find the right capabilities

 - Layered Access Control: Combine with authorization policies for fine-grained access management

-Virtual servers work by filtering the complete tool list based on a curated selection, accessed via HTTP headers.
+Virtual servers work by filtering the complete list of tools and prompts based on a curated selection, accessed via HTTP headers.

 Prerequisites¶